The bread and butter of any creative agency is delivering great work to clients on time and on budget.

 That's why effective project reporting is such a vital tool for agencies.
 Project reporting helps you stay on top of a project's progress by tracking its deliverables and monitoring its budget.
 If there's a problem (and what project ever goes 100% to plan?), your team can course correct and get things back on track before it's too late.

-Project progress reports also save your team time by eliminating drawn-out status meetings.
+Project progress reports (e.g. analyzing earned value or time spent on project work) also save your team time by eliminating drawn-out status meetings.
 They're especially useful for teams working remotely, as they provide a clear and accessible way for everyone to know exactly what's going on at all times, without needing to be in the same place.

 In this article, we're going to take a look at: